radlerz/Getting-and-Cleaning-Data-Course-Project/README.md

 Specifically, this script:

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test data sets to create one data set.

   * It does so by first merging the activity, subject and measurement data of the training data set into a R dataframe.
   * As a second step, it merges the equivalent components of the test data set into a second dataframe.